 From ‘maternal’ to ‘parental’ leave: Time and support from all key caregivers, including fathers, is important for young children’s development.
 The shift from maternal to parental leave is one way to strengthen the bond between babies and all caregivers.

-From ‘infrastructure’ to ‘people’: We must invest in families – not just infrastructure such as breastfeeding rooms – so that parents can provide time and support to young children.
+From ‘infrastructure’ to ‘people’: We must invest in families – not just infrastructure such as safer work conditions and breastfeeding rooms – so that parents can provide time and support to young children.

 From ‘individual’ to ‘co-responsibility’: The work-family balance is not just an individual matter.
-It is the shared responsibility of governments, employers and families.
+It is the shared responsibility of governments, private sector employers, and families.

-From ‘reducing parental stress’ to ‘enhancing family wellbeing’: Family friendly policies can help to reduce parenting stress and promote wellbeing in parents which, in turn, can lead to more positive outcomes for children.
+From ‘reducing parental stress’ to ‘enhancing family wellbeing’: Family-friendly policies can help to reduce parenting stress and promote wellbeing in parents.
+This, in turn, leads to better businesses, happier families, and healthier children.